Graduate programs

 These departmental facilities are complemented by newly renovated space in the Wayne State University School of Medicine, which offers core facilities that support molecular and genomic research.
 This includes services such as study design, nucleic acid isolation, genotyping, expression analysis and sequencing with major equipment like the Affymetrix microarray systems and the Illumina HiSeq 2500 platforms.

 The College of Liberal Arts and Sciences maintains several facilities that support our research programs.
 The science storeroom stocks an extensive inventory of chemicals, laboratory consumables, small equipment items, biochemical and molecular biological reagents, and related supplies for rapid on-site purchase.
-The electronics and computer shop provides services for the design and repair of electronic equipment as well as diagnosis and repair of malfunctioning computers.
+The electronics and computer shop provides services for the design and repair of electronic equipment as well as the diagnosis and repair of malfunctioning computers.

 The college also supports a central instrumentation facility, which houses mass spectrometers, rapid-scanning and CD/ORD spectrophotometers, X-ray crystallography and electron paramagnetic resonance instrumentation.
 In addition, biological nuclear magnetic resonance experiments can be carried out using 300, 400 and 500 MHz spectrometers.